dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 }
 ```

 `CompleteComponent` is a routable smart (container) component.
 We'll be managing a store subscription, so we need to import `OnInit`, `OnDestroy`, `Observable`, `Subscription`, and `Store`.
 We'll also have a link the user can click to start over and create a new tag.
-This will set the state back to its initial values, so we need to import the `RESET` action as well as `PetTag` and `initialTag` from our model.
+This will set the state back to its initial values, so we need to import the `RESET` action, as well as `PetTag` and `initialTag` from our model.

 This component doesn't need any styling beyond Bootstrap, so we'll delete the `complete.component.css` file and remove the reference to it.

 Like in our `CreateComponent` smart component, we'll create a `tagState$` observable, `tagStateSubscription`, and a local `petTag` property.
-We'll also create an `emptyTag` property with the `PetTag` shape.
+We'll also create an `emptyTag` property with the `PetTag` type.
 We'll set its value to `initialTag`.

 In the constructor, we'll assign `tagState$` as the store observable.
-Then in `ngOnInit`, we'll _subscribe_ to the observable and set the local `petTag` property.
-In the `ngOnDestroy` method, we'll clean up our subscribtion by unsubscribing.
+Then in `ngOnInit()`, we'll _subscribe_ to the observable and set the `petTag` property.
+In the `ngOnDestroy()` method, we'll clean up our subscribtion by _unsubscribing_.

 Finally, our `newTag()` method will dispatch the `RESET` action with the empty tag payload.
 This "resets" the application state so that a new tag can be customized.

-### Complete Component Template
+### "Complete" Component Template

 Our `CompleteComponent`'s HTML template will look like this: